Nelf-dev/Letr/README.md

 Dark and light mode switch.

-Insant messaging between another profile.
+Insant messaging between other profiles.

 Edit page (edit your profile picture and name).